 - Actor-Shared Background: Flynn mentions being from Tennessee, which is also where Samuel L. Jackson grew up

-- The funny thing about this one is critical reaction was favorable.
+- Not Screened for Critics: It's not for them.
+The funny thing about this one is that the critical reaction was favorable.
 The film actually holds a 68% critic rating on Rotten Tomatoes, but only 50% audience.
-Critic consensus was summed up as that "Snakes on a Plane lives up to its title, featuring snakes on a plane.
+The critic consensus was summed up as: "Snakes on a Plane lives up to its title, featuring snakes on a plane.
 It isn't perfect, but then again, it doesn't need to be."

 - Permanent Placeholder: The movie was going to be renamed Pacific Air Flight 121 for its release, but then its B-movie working title attracted a flurry of attention on the internet, and Samuel L. Jackson insisted that he'd only signed on to the film because of its Exactly What It Says on the Tin title.
 The producers kept the working title to cash in on the online hype.